Learn to apply philosophical thinking to real social issues and questions.

 Choose the University of Aberdeen for online philosophy courses

-Our Philosophy department is ranked 1st in the UK for positive responses in the 2023 National Student Survey.
-See our NSS results.
+Our Philosophy department is ranked 1st in Scotland for overall student satisfaction in the National Student Survey 2024.

 Founded in 1495